stratum-mining/sv2-workshop/md/sv2-workshop.md

 - Add a custom `pool_signature` in the `pool-config-sv2-workshop.toml`.
 Make sure the `pool_signature` has some custom string to identify the pool in the coinbase of the blocks it mines.

-⚠️ Take note of this string because all miners connected to you will need it for their own configs.

 ---

 ## Start the Pool Server (Pool)